Arantuil/EnergyWebSpark/README.md

-# Web interface for the ewc crowdfunding dapp
+# EnergySpark: Spark the change on EWC